 We were all in high spirits, giggling and laughing in anticipation nobody noticed my mother walking to the door.
-Apparently she had forgotten something.
-Ate Luz, in panic lifted the pan with Abodo and hid it behind the refrigerator.
+Apparently, she had forgotten something.
+Ate Luz, in panic, lifted the pan with Abodo and hid it behind the refrigerator.
 We fell silent.
 Oh no!
 We were busted.

 ” What’s happening here?
 Why are you not in school? ” asked my mother.

-” We are rehearsing for a dance number.”
-I mumbled a lie.
-Mother did not suspect anything and after taking what she needed she left.
+” We are rehearsing for a dance number,” I mumbled a lie.
+Mother did not suspect anything, and after taking what she needed, she left.

 Relieved we burst out in boisterous laughter.
-When the food was packed we bade ate Luz goodbye and started our forbidden trip.
-My memory is hazy as how the walk went on but I remember the boys were noisy and were teasing the girls mercilessly.
+When the food was packed, we bade ate Luz goodbye and started our forbidden trip.
+My memory is hazy as how the walk went on, but I remember the boys were noisy and were teasing the girls mercilessly.

-Meekly I faced my mother who of course reprimanded me for lying and reminded me that if something bad had happened nobody knew where we were and I would be held responsible for my friends.
+Meekly I faced my mother who of course reprimanded me for lying and reminded me that if something terrible had happened nobody knew where we were, and I would be held responsible for my friends.
 Humbly I agreed and told her how sorry I was.
 She said I’ll talk to you at home later.
 Dread immediately descended upon me.
 Funny, how days starting in excitement sometimes ended in regret.

-Walking home the mood was somehow dampen with my uneasiness.
+Walking home, the mood was somehow dampened with my uneasiness.
 Each was silent with their own thoughts.
 Only a few weeks were left before our high school graduation and big decisions were looming on us.
 Of what the future holds.
 Concerns were raised that this bond we had will never be the same.
 Soon fate will pull us in different directions and a similar fun we will never experience again.